adityosnrost/fosampleaz/README.md

 ## Post deployment configuration

 As you notice that we try to simplify the deployment process as automated as possible.
-However, there will be one step which we require you to perform manually, which is granting Logic App permission to send email thru your Office 365 account.
+However, there will be one step which we require you to perform manually:

+1.

+2. Granting Logic App permission to send email thru your Office 365 account.
 ![Logicapp Email Auth](images/logicapp-email-auth.png)
 After deployment is successful, open your Azure portal, go to Logic App (it should be named with prefix of **failoverflow** by default.
 Click the Logic app designer, expand the "**Send an email (V2)**" step, click on the (!) and login with Office 365 account.